 Useful websites relating to places of interest or subjects on the Longford Literary Trail: Edgeworthstown Literary Society, Library Ireland - Oliver Goldsmith

 The Mid Shannon Trail explores the south of the county, taking in the Royal Canal, the Shannon and beautiful views of Lough Ree from Saints Island and Barley Harbour.
 Pay a visit to Corlea Trackway or dine at the waters edge in the lovely village of Clondra.

 Did you know Newtowncashel is home to the sculptors Michael Casey and his son Kevin?
 Michael Casey’s sculptures are in public and private collections at home and abroad.
-His workshop and studio are situated beside Lough Ree at Barley Harbour in Newtowncashel where he has worked for over 40 years.
+Their workshop and studio is situated beside Lough Ree at Barley Harbour in Newtowncashel where Michael has worked for over 40 years.
 Kevin's commissioned sculptures have been presented to amongst others Mr Albert Reynolds, former Taoiseach of Ireland and former President of Ireland, Ms Mary McAleese.
 For more information on the Caseys Bog Oak Sculptures please see Caseys Bogwood.